Free Against Hope

 “This is how I came to lose my lamp: the thief was better than I am in staying awake.
 But he acquired the lamp at a price: he became a thief for its sake, for its sake, he lost his ability to be trusted, for a lamp he became a brute.
 And he imagined he came out ahead!”

 The greatest possible good consists of living in a way that properly expresses one’s nature as a human.
 But, contrary to modern understandings, “human nature” doesn’t automatically express itself, and it certainly isn’t shorthand for people’s inevitable shortcomings!
 Rather, as Epictetus proclaims, unvirtuous behavior makes one less authentically human.
 Human nature is available to everyone, but realized only by those who acknowledge that they are free to become whatever they choose to be (and then choose to be ethical).
 As Heathens say, whatever happens, we are our deeds.

-Like Achilleus, we have moral and existential freedom.
-Like Achilleus, we have to decide how to engage with a brutal war, the end of which we can’t expect to witness.
+Like Achilles, we have moral and existential freedom.
+Like Achilles, we have to decide how to engage with a brutal war, the end of which we can’t expect to witness.
 How will we choose?
 What values will we embody?